thesillygoober/MinecraftTogether/README.md

 Easy Server Start
 - Select start a server, select the server, and your done.

-Support for Tunneling Software - *IN DEV*
+Support for Tunneling Software
 - Allows you to instantly start tunneling software while using easy server start if you can't port forward.
 (Built with ngrok and playit.gg in mind)

-Syncing to Remote Repositories - *IN DEV*
+Syncing to Remote Repositories
 - This will allow you to have version control on the cloud for server backups, easy transfer between devices, etc.

 Easy Server Setup - *PLANNED*